albionlawrence/quantum_part_1/chapter11/wkbj.md

 ```
 Thus WKB works well when $n > 2$.
 For $n < 2$ WKB breaks down near the origin.
 (Note that for $n > 2$ the energy eigenstates are unbounded below, with $n = 2$ being an interesting marginal case, as we have seen in a prior problem set).

+You might fairly ask why we chose the scaling we did.
+Why is the leading singular behavior $e^{i S/\hbar}$ and not $e^{i S/\hbar^2}$ or  $e^{i S/\hbar^{1/2}}$ or some such?
+Why do we expand $S$ in powers of $\hbar$ rather than $\hbar^2$, $\hbar^{1/2}$?
+This is determined by the power of $\hbar^2$ that sits in front of the kinetic term.
+If we demand that all of the terms in the Schroedinger equation appear at the same order, *including the energy*, you can convince yourself tha this is the right scaling.
+In general you have to deduce the correct scaling; and a given problem may support various scalings for different energies and momenta.
+The book {cite:p}`bender1999advanced` has a good discussion of these issues.
+[This paper](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/regimes-of-nearinertial-wave-dynamics/EF5D7BF32476D89A6582B8C3033252F9) of which I was a co-author encounters this issue in a situation where the resolution is nontrivial.

 ## Bound state problems

 We now consider particles in some potential well, such that $\lim_{x\to\infty} V(x) > E$.
 In the figure below, we have broken up the $x$ axis into three regions.
 In regions I, II, III the WKB approximation is expected to hold.
 For large $|x|$ (in regions I and III), we assume the energy is far enough below the barrier that the length scale giverning the exponential falloff of the wavefunction is small compared to the length scale over which the potential varies.
 In region II we assume that the energy is large enough that the wavefunction rapidly oscillates, with a space between nodes so small that the potential does not vary appreciably in this range.